theolange01/IRP/README.md

     results = model.track(frame, persist=True, fps=fps)
 ```

+There are multiple parameters that can be tuned depending on the situation.
+There are different possibilities to save the tracking results and change the detection model configuration.
+See the code documentation in ```ByteTrack/engine/model.py``` for more information.

+In addition, the configuration of the BYTE association algorithm is available in '''ByteTrack/tracker/cfg'''.
+There are two configuration files: one for the variation of the BYTE algorithm used in this project and a second one for the BoT-SORT algorithm based on the first association algorithm.
+This second matching method has not been tested an dused during this project but could be useful for further development of the work.
+These two configuration files contain the default values set for the different hyper-parameters important for tracking.
+By default, the Byte algorithm is used.
+The user can change the association algorithm by specifying the value of the argument ```tracker```.

 Refer to the Demonstration Notebook for an example of the tracking pipeline.
 <p style="text-align: justify;">
 In addition, the <strong>siammot</strong> folder contains the source code for a second tracking model <a href="https://arxiv.org/abs/2105.11595"><strong>SiamMOT</strong></a>.
 This model did not end up working but the code could be useful in some way for further works.

 ## <div align="center">Tracking Outputs</div>
 <p style="text-align: justify;">